Kirklees Council Permit Scheme for road and street works

 The scheme requires the promoter to apply for a permit within 2 hours of starting or by 10.00 am the next working day.

-The scheme requires promoters carrying out immediate activities on streets designated as requiring early notification to contact the Permit Authority by telephone immediately, notwithstanding the duty to submit a permit application within two hours.
+The scheme requires promoters carrying out immediate activities on streets designated as requiring early notification to contact the Permit Authority by telephone immediately.
+They also have a duty to submit a permit application within two hours.
 Not all category 0-2 and traffic sensitive streets have been so designated, but only those most susceptible to unplanned disruptions.
 These designated streets have been indicated with an ASD record in the NSG which includes the contact telephone number(s).

 These conditions and statutory requirements are posted on the Permit Authority's public website where they can be accessed by promoters.
 Following discussions with the promoter, the Permit Authority may require additional conditions for individual immediate activities before a permit is issued.
 These conditions will be recorded on the register against the reference number given to those activities.